ansible/ansible/docs/docsite/rst/network_debug_troubleshooting.rst

 Suggestions to resolve:

-Increase value of persistent connection idle timeout.
+Increase the value of the persistent connection idle timeout.
-Note: This value should be greater than SSH timeout ie. timeout value under defaults section in configuration file and less than the value of the persistent connection idle timeout (connect_timeout)
+Note: This value should be greater than the SSH timeout value (the timeout value under the defaults section in the configuration file) and less than the value of the persistent connection idle timeout (connect_timeout).

 .. code-block:: yaml